It’s not a matter of if, but when a

 26

-• ||In a retrospective cohort analysis (1984-2015), patients with thrombocytopenia (platelet counts ≤100 x 109/L) had significantly worse survival than those with normal platelet counts—with a 1.7-fold increased risk of death (26 vs 57 months, P<0.001, HR=1.7 [95% CI: 1.37-2]).
+• In a retrospective cohort analysis of 1269 patients who had MF with thrombocytopenia (1984-2015), patients with thrombocytopenia (plt ≤100 x 109/L) had significantly worse survival than those with normal platelet counts—with a 1.7-fold increased risk of death (26 vs 57 months, P<0.001, HR=1.7 [95% CI: 1.37-2]).

 Image